AnubisLMS/Anubis/README.md

 With these lightweight containerized theia servers, we are able to support significantly more concurrent users than if we had elected to implement a cloud vm solution.
 Because with containers, we do not need to virtualize hardware, the resources on the system for each user is significantly less.
-Given the resources that we have in the Space Cluster, we would be able to have maybe 20-30 concurrent users using cloud virtual machines.
+Given the resources that we have on Digital Ocean, we would be able to have maybe 20-30 concurrent users using cloud virtual machines.
 With our containerized theia, we can handle all ~130 students at the same time with room to breath.